graelo/website/content/tokio/tutorial/shared-state.md

 }
 # async fn do_something_async() {}
 ```

-This is because the compiler currently calculates whether a future is `Send`
+The reason is the compiler currently calculates whether a future is `Send`
 based on scope information only.
-The compiler will hopefully be updated to
+It will hopefully be updated to support
-support explicitly dropping it in the future, but for now, you must explicitly
+explicitly dropping it in the future, but for now, you must explicitly use a
-use a scope.
+scope.

-Note that the error discussed here is also discussed in the [Send bound section
-from the spawning chapter][send-bound].

-You should not try to circumvent this issue by spawning the task in a way that
+In any case, you should not try to circumvent this issue by spawning the task
-does not require it to be `Send`, because if Tokio suspends your task at an
+in a way that does not require it to be `Send`.
+You would be trying to get away
+with a blocking lock in the wild.
+This is risky because if your task acquires
+the lock and Tokio suspends it in this state at an `.await` call, then some
-`.await` while the task is holding the lock, some other task may be scheduled to
-run on the same thread, and this other task may also try to lock that mutex,
+other task which may be scheduled to run on the same thread may also try to
-which would result in a deadlock as the task waiting to lock the mutex would
+lock that mutex and be blocked too.
+This results in a deadlock due to the task
-prevent the task holding the mutex from releasing the mutex.
+waiting to lock the mutex preventing the task holding the lock from resuming

-We will discuss some approaches to fix the error message below:

-[send-bound]: spawning#send-bound

-## Restructure your code to not hold the lock across an `.await`

-We have already seen one example of this in the snippet above, but there are
+and releasing it.

+### Technique 2 - Wrap the mutex inside sync methods of a struct

-some more robust ways to do this.
-For example, you can wrap the mutex in a
+Another robust way to restructure your code is to wrap the mutex in a struct,
-struct, and only ever lock the mutex inside non-async methods on that struct.
+and only ever lock the mutex inside non-async methods on that struct.
+This
+guarantees the mutex is not in scope on any `.await` call.

+The following code illustrates this strategy:

 ```rust
 use std::sync::Mutex;